It's an archive of sorts, although there are no dates and times. Kite flying is timeless, don't you agree?

-At times, the Sled would begin to sink out in very light wind, before surging up again in the gusts.
-Quite a few times, the kite made it right overhead, with several kilos on the scales most of the time.
+At times, the sled would begin to sink out in very light wind, before surging up again in the gusts.
+Quite a few times, the kite made it right overhead with several kilos on the scales most of the time.
 One end of the scales were hooked onto the oval railing, going through a hole in a metal latch.
 The other end was attached to the kite.
-I just made a long loop of the flying line, passed it 3 times around and through the ring, then tied it off with 2 Half Hitches.
+I just made a long loop of the flying line, passed it three times around and through the ring, then tied it off with two Half Hitches.
 This never shifted, the whole time the kite was up.

-The air was very active, and for the first time ever, the huge 2-Dowel Sled needed my assistance once or twice.
-Any Sled kite directly overhead will become a 'bag of washing' if the airflow holding it up suddenly stops!
-Some quick pulling-in of line was necessary to re-inflate the kite before it lost too much height.
-Generally though, the 2-Dowel Sled with its 3 spars is exceptionally stable and well-behaved.
+The air was very active, and for the first time ever, the huge sled needed my assistance once or twice.
+Any sled kite directly overhead will become a "bag of washing" if the airflow holding it up suddenly stops!
+Some quick pulling in of line was necessary to reinflate the kite before it lost too much height.
+Generally though, the Multi-Dowel Sled with its three spars is exceptionally stable and well behaved.

-Towards the end of the flying session, I did a quick shoulder-high sampling of the wind speed.
-The meter recorded about 11kph average gusting to 19kph.
-Wow—this taped-up kite can cope with the lower part of the moderate wind range without tearing anything...
+Toward the end of the flying session, I did a quick shoulder-high sampling of the wind speed.
+The meter recorded about 11 kph on average, gusting to 19 kph.
+Wow—this taped-up kite can cope with the lower part of the moderate wind range without tearing anything.

 Big Sled, Little Rok

-Aren was soon complaining about the line pull on the Rok.
-Although smooth, the breeze was gusting up close to moderate strength at times, up around 100 feet off the grass.
-This was pushing the Rok fairly hard.
+Aren was soon complaining about the line pull on the rok.
+Although smooth, the breeze was gusting up close to moderate strength at times, up about 100 feet off the grass.
+This was pushing the rok fairly hard.
 Mind you, Aren has ample strength now to handle a kite of this size.

-Near the ground, the wind meter recorded an average of 4.3 kph and a max gust of 12.2 kph.
-Not much turbulence perhaps, but it sure was gusty!
+Near the ground, the wind meter recorded an average of 4.3 kph and a maximum gust of 12.2 kph.
+Not much turbulence was evident, but it sure was gusty!